Types of Atrial Septal Defects

 Sometimes, an ASD can go unnoticed until your child reaches adulthood because a small ASD may have no significant effect on your child’s health.
 As an adult, if the ASD is big enough to cause enlargement of the right heart chambers, surgical repair may be recommended to protect the heart from physical deterioration.

 Following surgery, your child may have to remain in the hospital for 2 to 5 days for routine monitoring and follow-up.
-Your child also likely will have just 1 day in the intensive care unit (ICU).
+Your child also likely will have just a short stay in the intensive care unit (ICU).

 If an ASD is surgically closed in childhood, the heart slowly returns to a normal size, usually in 4 to 6 months.
 Your child should not experience any physical problems and should have no restrictions or limitations on physical activity.

 As with any heart surgery, your child will have to see a pediatric heart specialist for regular checkups, but additional surgery is rarely required.
 If your child underwent transcatheter device closure, your doctor likely will recommend closer follow-up to monitor for complications with the device.